alex-haozheng/497-gdrive/profile/README.md

 # Service Description:

-Contains information on a user including userId (unique key), email, password, name and misc. information.
+Contains information on a user including userId (unique key), email, password, name and misc. information like bio and a fun fact.
 This service can create, read, update and delete profile details of a user given a userId.

 # Interaction with other services: